Demystifying the AP Biology Unit 7 FRQs: A full breakdown

 -

 Oxidative Phosphorylation (Electron Transport Chain and Chemiosmosis): The final and most significant stage of cellular respiration, where the majority of ATP is generated.
-Understanding the electron transport chain, the role of proton pumps, the establishment of a proton gradient, and the function of ATP synthase is paramount.
+Understanding the electron transport chain, the role of proton pumps, the establishment of a proton gradient, and the function of ATP synthase is key.
 Be prepared to explain chemiosmosis in detail.

 -